FastNetMon Advanced integration with Cloudflare Magic Transit scrubbing centre

 sudo fcli delete blackhole <uuid>

-Integration logic has very detailed logging and you can find log file here: /var/log/fastnetmon/fastnetmon_scrubbing_services_integration.log
+Integration logic has very detailed logging, and you can find the log file here: /var/log/fastnetmon/fastnetmon_scrubbing_services_integration.log